 The language of the subconscious mind is very physical.
-The way that it conceives things is like the way that an infant perceives the world.
+The way that it conceives things is like the way that an infant or cat or dog perceives the world.
 The imagery of the subconscious mind reflects primal joys, joys of the senses, primal fears related to the sensation of physical pain, and strong emotions.

 Subconscious words convey an emotion; jubilation or dismay to do with the sensory perceptions of taste, touch, temperature, kinesthesia, sight, and the senses of smell and sound, and the instinct to flee from pain.